Red Scarf Split Anime

 Use two coordinated avatars when you want each person to keep their own profile image while still showing a shared relationship style.
 It works better than one cropped couple photo when both accounts need a clean, readable icon.

-Pick cyberpunk neon, red scarf anime, or playful cat anime styles for gaming servers, Discord icons, and duo accounts.
+Pick gothic fire and shadow, angel and devil anime, or mirrored fantasy portal styles for gaming servers, Discord icons, and duo accounts.
 The goal is instant pair recognition at small sizes, not a busy poster scene.

 Matching PFPs are not only for couples.
-Use mint sweater chibi, pastel toy, blue hat cartoon, or manga styles for best friends, long-distance partners, private chats, anniversaries, and shared social moments.
+Use sun and moon chibi, one song two hearts, playful reaction, or yin and yang styles for best friends, long-distance partners, private chats, anniversaries, and shared social moments.

 How it works